smguilia/overview-1/ibm-cloud-platform.md

 The search service is a global and shared resource properties repository that is integrated within the {{site.data.keyword.Bluemix_notm}} platform.
 It is used for storing and searching a cloud resource's attributes, and it categorizes and classifies resources.
 Resources are uniquely identified by a [Cloud Resource Name (CRN)](/docs/account?topic=account-crn) identifier.
 The properties of a resource include tags and system properties.
 Both properties are defined within an {{site.data.keyword.Bluemix_notm}} billing account, and span across many regions.

 This service also manages tags that are associated with a resource.
 You can create, delete, search, attach, or detach tags with the Tagging API.
 Tags are uniquely identified by a CRN identifier.
 Tags have a name, which must be unique within a billing account.
 You can create tags in key:value pairs or label format.

+## Managing security and compliance
+{: #account-security-compliance}

+The {{site.data.keyword.compliance_full}} offers a single location where you can validate that your resources are meeting continuous security and compliance.

+With the {{site.data.keyword.compliance_short}}, you can create profiles and config rules to ensure that specific areas of your business adhere to your defined requirements or industry regulations.
+From the {{site.data.keyword.compliance_short}} dashboard, you can download detailed reports that you can use to provide evidence to stakeholders or external auditors.
+The {{site.data.keyword.compliance_short}} also offers security insights that you can use to detect potential threats when observing your account activity.
+For more information, see [Getting started with {{site.data.keyword.compliance_short}}](/docs/security-compliance?topic=security-compliance-getting-started).

 ## Monitoring your resources
 {: #resources_observability}